strenkml/discord-typescript-template/README.md

 ## Docker

-There are 2 docker containers included, one for production (Dockerfile) and one for non-production(dev-Dockerfile).
+There are 2 Docker containers included, one for production (Dockerfile) and one for non-production(dev-Dockerfile).

 ### Production